syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/faqs/how-to-extract-all-images-from-the-worksheet.md

 ---
-title: How to extract all images from the worksheet | Syncfusion
+title: How to extract and save images from an Excel worksheet | Syncfusion
-description: This page explains how to extract all images from the worksheet using Syncfusion .NET Excel library (XlsIO).
+description: This page explains how to extract and save images from an Excel worksheet using Syncfusion .NET Excel library (XlsIO).
 platform: document-processing
 control: XlsIO
 documentation: UG
 ---

-# How to extract all images from the worksheet?
+# How to extract and save images from an Excel worksheet?

 You can extract all images from the worksheet using XlsIO.
 The following code example demonstrates how to retrieve images from a worksheet and save them to a specified directory.

 {% tabs %}
 {% highlight c# tabtitle="C# [Windows-specific]" %}
 // Define the directory name
-string directoryname = "directory_name";
+string directoryname = Path.Combine(AppDomain.CurrentDomain.BaseDirectory, "Output"); ;
 using (ExcelEngine excelEngine = new ExcelEngine())
 {
     IApplication application = excelEngine.Excel;
     application.DefaultVersion = ExcelVersion.Xlsx;
-    IWorkbook workbook = application.Workbooks.Open("../../Data/Sample.xlsx");
+    IWorkbook workbook = application.Workbooks.Open("../../Data/InputTemplate.xlsx");
     IWorksheet worksheet = workbook.Worksheets[0];

     // Get the count of pictures in the worksheet